otanodesignco/MathUtils/README.md

 ### Todo List

-- [] add vector equialent for certain methods that can operate on them - eta 8/8/2022
+- [X] add vector equialent for certain methods that can operate on them
-- [] replace reflect and refract
-- [] method overloading?
+- [X] method overloading?
 - [x] allow vector instaniation with no params
-- [] add other GLSL functions not featured
+- [X] add other GLSL functions not featured - thanks to [gl_Matrix](https://github.com/toji/gl-matrix/) for slurp and hermite methods, for implementaion
 - [] turn into a package